strawlab/strand-braid/strand-braid-user/users-guide/src/braid_calibration.md

 The intrinsic parameters include focal length, the pixel coordinates of the optical axis, and the radial and tangential parameters of a "plumb bob" distortion model.

+## XML calibration files in Braid

+The XML calibration files used in Braid are backwards-compatible with those from Braid's predecessor, Flydra.
+Several of the steps described here also use tools from Flydra.

 ## Step 1: setup cameras (zoom, focus, aperture, gain) and lights